Montana senator holds up nomination of state’s first Native American federal judge

 “But there is still more work to be done, and President Biden remains steadfast in his commitment to nominate and appoint individuals who have excelled in their professional careers, who reflect the communities they serve, and who apply the law impartially and without favoritism,” the White House said in a statement following the milestone of a 200th federal judge confirmation.

-The post Montana senator holds up nomination of state’s first Native American federal judge appeared first on Ohio Capital Journal.
+The post Montana senator holds up nomination of state’s first Native American federal judge appeared first on Iowa Capital Dispatch.